 The state’s security deposit laws have also been updated.
 These changes set clear limits on the amount landlords can collect and specify the timeline for returning deposits.
 Landlords are now required to provide tenants with a detailed list of any deductions from their security deposits, enhancing transparency and tenant rights.

-Further advancing fair housing practices, a new law targets the removal of restrictive racial, ethnic, or religious covenants in property deeds, allowing for their removal without incurring fees.
+Further advancing fair housing practices, a new law facilitates the removal of restrictive racial, ethnic, or religious covenants in property deeds, allowing for their removal without incurring fees.
 This law marks a significant step in addressing historical systemic racism in housing.

 Call 610-999-1439 for a skilled landlord tenant attorney in Delaware, Montgomery, or Bucks County.
 Latoison Law offers over 20 years of experience and is always ready to help, 24/7.
 Find us at 8 South Plum Street, Media, PA 19063.